Blaiski/Grappl/README.md

 - Discover your codebase in an intuitive and novel way, without the technical niches.
 - See how each feature or bug fix is impacting your codebase.
 - Unravel potential design insights that were otherwise invisble.
-- More exciting stuff coming!!
+- More exciting stuff coming up!
 </br></br>

 ## Preview & Pre-Release Version
-This is a pre-release and a preview version of Grappl... our very first and public release made available on VS Code marketplace!!
-We are excited to bring you an early access to this new kid in town 🎊.
-Please go ahead try it out... and tell us what you think!
-You can drop us a line on any of [our channels](#bugs--feature-requests)!
-Also, please see [License](#license) for important details.
+This is a pre-release and a preview version of Grappl... our very first and public release made available on VS Code marketplace.
+We are excited to bring you an early access to Grapp!!
+Go ahead check it out... and drop us a line on any of [our channels](#bugs--feature-requests)!
+Please see [License](#license) for important details.
 </br></br>